CIHR Doctoral Research Awards

 - Choose the start date that matches the date stipulated by the agency in the offer

 - At Western University the annual value of an award is divided into three equal installments and each is pre-paid to the award holder’s Student Center account at the start of every term (September, January and May).

 Terms and Conditions

 - The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies, where possible, for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
-These policies were effective September 1, 2016 and the Guide is available on NSERC's website.
-The Guide applies to Tri-agency research training award such as Vanier CGS, NSERC PGSD/CGSD, SSHRC DF/CGSD, CIHR CGSD and all CGSM.
+The Guide applies to Tri-Agency research training awards such as Vanier CGS, NSERC PGSD/CGSD, SSHRC DF/CGSD, CIHR CGSD and all CGSM.
 It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agencies.

 - Access and review your Tri-Agency Research Training Award Holder's Guide and comply with the regulations governing use of the award.